 We should seek to excel in the graces of the Spirit of God, in meekness, patience, goodness, love, peace, and joy… We must teach the truth as it is in Jesus.
 We must labor as does the husbandman, with diligence and patience, that we may be partakers of the fruits.
 We must do the will of God before we can receive the promise.
 “For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.”

 — Signs of the Times, April 14, 1890

-My Father God, I look to You through all the storms of life and ask for faith to hold onto Your word, for Your promises never fail.
-As I open Your word, fill my soul with the truth of Your promises, for they are my delight and strength.
+Father God, I look to You keeping my mind filled with Your precious promises, for they are my strength and power.
 Cleanse my heart and raise me up from my earthliness.
-I claim Your promised blessings that I may be purified in the upper brightness of Your divine presence.
-Give me Your grace that I may live the truth as it is in Jesus and do Your will so I may be a witness that You are God.
+I claim Your promised blessings that I may be purified in the brightness of Your divine presence.
+I keep my hold on You that I may do Your will and excel in the graces of goodness, patience and love.